WebexCC-SA/LAB-1309/docs/Excercise3.md

 ![Nav](./assets/t4s1p14.png){ width="700" }

-- Second you may notice that the Agent may quickly quickly conclude the call without taking an order or completing the transaction.
+- Second you may notice that the Agent may quickly conclude the call without taking an order or completing the transaction.

 - This is likely related to the termination delay setting, which may be set for too small a window.